Voices movement (Australia): Opposition

-Opposition to the movement generally comes from the Liberal Party which is sensitive to the threat of moderate Independents to its socially progressive inner-city electorates, and the National Party which is seeing its support being eroded in regional electorates.
+Opposition to the movement generally comes from the Liberal Party which is sensitive to the threat of moderate independents to its socially progressive inner-city electorates, and the National Party which is seeing its support being eroded in regional electorates.

+The Liberal party has voiced opposition to Voices of Goldstein on the grounds that their support and money is coming from supporters of the Greens and the Extinction Rebellion.
+These claims are countered by the group who claim that they also have many disaffected Liberals as members as well as members of Labor and Greens.

-Liberal MP Dave Sharma, who was defeated by Allegra Spender, a Voices candidate, accused Voices candidates of being a single issue candidate.
+Liberal MP Dave Sharma, who was defeated by Allegra Spender accused Voices candidates of being a single issue candidate.
 However, Julia Banks, who was an MP for the Liberals before moving to the cross-bench, contends that she was most effective when she became an independent.

 Funding

 In September 2021, Senator Andrew Bragg wrote to the Australian Electoral Commission to ask them to ensure that the groups were fulfilling all the requirements for disclosures for political donations.
 This is despite the fact that the groups were not political parties, and at that stage had not endorsed any candidates.

 In December, the federal parliament passed a law to require “significant third parties” to register if they spend more than $250,000 on electoral expenditure in a year.
-Many of the Voices groups did not fit this criteria.
+Many of the Voices groups did not fit this criterion.

 In November 2021, it was reported that Voices of Goldstein in Melbourne had received a significant donation from David Rothfield, a former member of the Greens, who together with his brother donated half a million dollars of his father's estate to environmental causes as well as to the ALP and Greens.